Gnkgo/summaries/data-modelling-and-databases/Important.md

 ## Important things to know

-**Heap File** = an unordered colletion of pages where tuples are stored in random order
+**Heap File** = an unordered collection of pages where tuples are stored in random order

 **Record ID** = (Page ID, Slot ID)